 34 The execution (or the suicide) of those held responsible for Philopoimen's death is mentioned in Polyb.
 23.16.13; Plut.
 Philop.
 21.2, almost certainly drawing on Polybios, adds that those who had been in favor of torturing Philopoimen were themselves tortured to death (see Walbank 1979, 249 and cf. Polyb.
 24.9.13).
 On the fate of Deinokrates, see Plut.
 Philop.
-21.2 and Paus.
-8.51.8.
-The stoning of the Messenian prisoners around Philopoimen's grave is mentioned only by Plutarch (Philop.
-21.9).
-On the burial of Philopoimen, see also below, section 4.

-the year, which was again going to take place in Megalopolis.
+21.2 the year, which was again going to take place in Megalopolis.
 But at this point, a Kompasion-like solution had already been implemented and all that remained were the details.